Snowblaze/snowblaze.github.io/posts/getting-started.md

 Unfortunately C++ Standard Library doesn't have any graphics-related libraries built in.
 For our purposes we should use an external library, such as SDL, which is cross-platform.
 That will help us make games for many different platforms.
 Using SDL we can get the user's input, and render our character on screen.

-Steps

-1. Download the development library from https://www.libsdl.org/ for your platform
+1. Download the development library from [https://www.libsdl.org/](https://www.libsdl.org/) for your platform
 2. Create a folder named "external" in project's root directory
 3. Create another folder named "sdl" inside the newly created folder and extract the library there
 4. Open the CMakeLists.txt located in the root folder, add the include directory and link the library, so that you have the following: